kaktusas2598/Vigilant/README.md

  #### Build Notes

+ Use the attached makefile to compile and build, but before that make sure your compiler knows where to find libraries and includes

+ Outdated Notes:
  To compile Box2D on MacOS Sierra, I copied header files to my /usr/local/include and moved compile static library (.a file) to /usr/local/lib/